Dynamical Decoherence and Memory Effects in Green Fluorescent Proteins by Dielectric Relaxation: Main

-For two spatially localized chromophores, their transition dipoles will interact with each other via dipole-dipole interaction, which enables the F{\ "o}rster resonant energy transfer.
-Such transfer allows for direct, non-radiative exchange of excitations between the chromophores.
-The Hamiltonian associated with a coupled chromophore system is given by
+For two spatially localized chromophores, their transition dipoles will interact via dipole-dipole interactions, enabling the F{\"o}rster resonant energy transfer and allowing for the direct, non-radiative exchange of excitations between the chromophores.
+Following the conventional approach, we focus on the single-excitation sub-space of the coupled chromophore systems~\cite{GILMORE2006266}, and consider the following single spin-boson Hamiltonian for the two chromophore system

-Here, $\Delta d_i$ is the difference between the ground and excited state electric dipole for the $i$th chromophore. $\omega_i$ is the transition energy from the ground state to the first excited state of the ith chromophore. $\kappa$ is the orientation factor determined by the relative angle between the two chromophores, $d_i$ is the $i$th chromophore's transition dipole moment $E_i$ is the electric field operator that couples the $i$th chromophore to its local electromagnetic field bath and $H_{Bi}$ is the $i$th chromophore's local bath's free Hamiltonian given by

-$R$ is the radial distance between the two chromophores, and $n$ is the refractive index of the solvent.

-As presented above, the coupled chromophore Hamiltonian is equivalent to two single chromophore Hamiltonians with a coherent coupling term between the chromophores.
-This interaction is mediated by the dipole-dipole interactions of the two chromophores.
-Therefore, its magnitude is relatively weak and short-ranged due to the $1/R^3$ dependence in the coupling strength.
-By noting the time invariance of the chromophore's excitation number operator, we have $N = \sigma_z^1+\sigma_z^2+2$, as $[H,N]=0$.
-This property allows us to limit our analysis to the two-dimensional subspace of the two chromophores system spanned by the degrees of freedom associated with $\{\ket{e}_1\otimes\ket{g}_2,\ket{g}_1\otimes\ket{e}_2\}$, with $\ket{e,g}_i$ representing the excited and ground states of the $i$th chromophore.